decaporg/decap-cms/website/content/docs/configuration-options.md

 The `publish_mode` option allows you to enable "Editorial Workflow" mode for more control over the content publishing phases.
 All unpublished entries will be arranged in a board according to their status, and they can be further reviewed and edited before going live.

 **Note:** Editorial workflow works with GitHub repositories only.
-Support for other GitLab and Bitbucket is [](https://github.com/netlify/netlify-cms/issues/568)[in beta](/docs/beta-features/#gitlab-and-bitbucket-editorial-workflow-support).
+Support for GitLab and Bitbucket is [](https://github.com/netlify/netlify-cms/issues/568)[in beta](/docs/beta-features/#gitlab-and-bitbucket-editorial-workflow-support).

 You can enable the Editorial Workflow with the following line in your Netlify CMS `config.yml` file: